qiulang/vllm-sglang-perf/readme.md

 ### Potential Limitations

 1. **Test duration**: Short tests may not capture long-running behavior or memory leaks
+2. **Multi-turn conversations**: the tests only do single-turn conversation while SGLang's RadixAttention is said to be excel at multi-turn conversations.
-2. **Prompt diversity**: Using similar/identical prompts might not represent varied real-world workloads
+3. **Prompt diversity**: Using similar/identical prompts might not represent varied real-world workloads
-3. **Configuration optimization**: Each framework might benefit from different configuration parameters
+4. **Configuration optimization**: Each framework might benefit from different configuration parameters
-4. **Output token variability**: If the number of generated tokens varies between tests, it can affect timing
+5. **Output token variability**: If the number of generated tokens varies between tests, it can affect timing
-5. **Limited model architectures**: Results might vary with different model architectures or sizes
+6. **Limited model architectures**: Results might vary with different model architectures or sizes
-6. **Lack of error handling testing**: How systems perform under error conditions wasn't evaluated
+7. **Lack of error handling testing**: How systems perform under error conditions wasn't evaluated

 ### Suggestions for More Comprehensive Testing